ShaikRehana751/fullstack1/README.md

 # fullstack1
-Today we are learning git.<br>Instructor is vinay sir.
+Today we are learning git.

+Instructor is vinay sir.